 Giving to the Rubenstein School

-Thank you for your interest in UVM's Rubenstein School of Environment and Natural Resources.
-The generous support and involvement of alumni and friends is integral to advance the Rubenstein School's mission and programming.
+Thank you for your interest in UVM's Rubenstein School of Environment and Natural Resources and Move Mountains: The Campaign for the University of Vermont.
+The generous support and involvement of alumni and friends is integral to advance the Rubenstein School's priorities of teaching & research, student scholarships & fellowships, and internship experiences & other experiential learning opportunities for our students.
 We hope you will join in this effort!

 If you would like to make a gift to the Rubenstein School, unrestricted gifts can be directed to the RSENR Dean's Discretionary Fund for use by our Dean to address the School's evolving needs.
 You may also restrict your gift to the RSENR Scholarship Fund used to support students who need additional financial assistance to remain at the University.
-The list of funds below represent key areas that make us one of the nation's foremost environmental and natural resource programs.
+The list of funds below represents key areas that make us one of the nation's foremost environmental and natural resource programs.
 For even more fund choices or other ways your philanthropy can benefit Rubenstein School students, faculty, and programming, please contact Sarah Sprayregen at 802-656-3251 or Sarah.Sprayregen@uvm.edu.

 To make a secure gift online, link to UVM's alumni and friends giving page at: https://alumni.uvm.edu/foundation/giving/rsenr/

 Thank you very much for your support.